GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/02-density-paths-and-distance/index.en.markdown

 ## 2.4 Transitivity

 Transitivity is a measure that represents the number of actual triads out of all possible triads in the network.
+Thereby, it measures the existence of tightly connected communities.
 To understand the measure a little better, take a look at these graphs:

 ```r